Frequently Asked Questions

 The Duke Global Policy Program in Geneva is the only program of its kind.

 Through an intensive, one-week course, our fellows gain unparalleled access to UN agencies and leading Geneva-based institutions.
-Throughout the course week, students participate in lectures and seminars, visit leading international institutions, case studies, and network with top experts in their field.
+Throughout the course week, fellows participate in lectures and seminars, visit leading international institutions, case studies, and network with top experts in their field.

-In addition to the course-week, participants are a part of a vibrant community of students and summer interns across Geneva and are encouraged to participate in social and networking events held throughout the summer.
 Ultimately, our participants return from their time in Geneva with a wide range of networks and contacts to help them jump start their international careers.

 The Duke Global Policy Program is open to graduate and professional students from around the world.
 Program fellows do not have to be Duke students to participate in the program.
 Fellows come from diverse graduate programs -- public policy, international relations, business, medicine, law and others -- and from universities around the world including Harvard, Stanford, Columbia University, Singapore Management University, University of Toronto, and many others.